YuanSun-UoM/IPTpy/docs/examples.rst

 Usage Examples
 ==============
-We provides two examples using `Jupyter Notebook <https://jupyter.org>`_ for using IPTpy to process CAMSv5.3 and CEDSv2021_04_21 data.
+We provides two examples for using IPTpy to process CAMSv5.3 and CEDSv2021_04_21 data.
+Users can taste the basic functions of IPTpy through `Jupyter Notebook <https://jupyter.org>`_.

 .. grid:: 1 1 2 2
     :gutter: 2